pfmarteau/RSS-Feed-6C-dataset/README.md

 Hence, the classification can be performed using the concatenation of all textual fields, namely <title> + <description> + <text>.
 SOme of these fields may be missing.

-The <tag> field gives the category that belongs to one of the six categories ['ART_CULTURE', 'ECONOMIE', 'POLITIQUE', 'SANTE_MEDECINE', 'SCIENCE', 'SPORT'].
+The <tag> field gives the category that belongs to one of the six categories ['ART_CULTURE', 'ECONOMIE/ECONOMY', 'POLITIQUE/POLITICS', 'SANTE_MEDECINE/HEALTH_MEDICINE', 'SCIENCE', 'SPORT'].